 To wrap things up, it’s no secret that privacy and data security are top of mind for governments and regulatory bodies.
 The CCPA is the first example in the USA and I’m sure more are on the way.
 As a result, the time is now for organizations to improve their regulatory preparedness and structure their core systems and data flows in a transparent fashion.
 In that same vein, regulators want to be able to see that you are identifying and understanding what matters most in terms of consumer protection and investing appropriate time and resources to mitigating risk to an acceptable level.
 By leveraging FAIR, organizations have found an objective model for communicating effectively and confidently regarding their security activities.

 Read some relevant RiskLens case studies:

+We help organizations translate cyber risk from the technical into the economic language of business.
 Get your questions about cyber risk quantification answered.